firmwarecostum/OpenWrt-packages/README.md

     If I have published or updated a package, you'll need to repeat this step to pull my changes.

+4. Have a look at the README in category or package directory, which may contain additional instructions.

-4. Select packages to compile:
+5. Select packages to compile:

         make menuconfig

     First choose the correct target system according to your device.
     Then, find the package you need in the menu, and press `M` key to mark `<M>` for compiling as a `.ipk` module.

-5. Compile a package:
+6. Compile a package:

         make V=sc package/PKGNAME/compile